-In anticipation for new development, the Planning Team has developed the following goals for the 2020-2025 hazard mitigation efforts.
+In anticipation of new development, the Planning Team has developed the following goals for the 2021-2026 hazard mitigation efforts.

-- 1. Increase Collaboration between Jurisdictions - 2.
-Provide the municipalities more tools to mitigate hazards - 3.
-Reduce the effects from flooding through floodplain studies, diking projects, and new ordinances - 4.
+- 1. Increase Collaboration between Jurisdictions. - 2.
+Provide municipalities with more tools to mitigate hazards. - 3.
+Reduce the effects of flooding through floodplain studies, diking projects, and new ordinances. - 4.
 Continued implementation of planning activities, zoning ordinances, and building codes. - 5.
 Develop methods to mitigate the impact of diseases on public life. - 6.
-Increase the recruitment of volunteer and emergency services.
+Increase the recruitment of volunteers and emergency services.